 Drug Trafficking.
 After the January 2001 escape from prison of a major drug lord, President Fox announced a national crusade against drug trafficking and corruption.
 During the February and September 2001 Bush-Fox meetings, the leaders agreed to strengthen law enforcement cooperation.
-In late 2001, Congress passed the FY2002 Foreign Operations Appropriations bill (H.R.
-2506/P.L.
-107-115), which suspended the drug certification requirements for one year.
 U.S. officials praised Mexico's counter-narcotics efforts when the State Department issued the International Narcotics Control Strategy Report in early March 2002.
-Mexican authorities captured Mexican drug lord Benjamin Arellano-Felix on March 9, 2002, and confirmed the previous killing of his brother Ramon in a police shoot-out.
+Subsequently, Mexican authorities captured Mexican drug lord Benjamin Arellano-Felix on March 9, 2002, and confirmed the previous killing of his brother Ramon in a police shoot-out.
+The Foreign Relations Authorization for FY2003 (H.R.
+1646), approved and signed into law (P.L.
+107-228) in September 2002, permanently modifies the past drug certification requirements.
+On January 17, 2003, Mexico's Attorney General announced that Mexican army units had seized 17 offices of the elite federal anti-drug unit known as FEADS and that it was being disbanded because of evidence that it was being corrupted by drug traffickers.

 Political and Human Rights.
 Recent human rights concerns in Mexico focused on the killing of human rights lawyer Digna Ochoa on October 19, 2001, prompting calls for action.
-Subsequently, President Fox freed two anti-logging activists in November 2001, and a military critic in February 2002, who had been characterized as political prisoners by human rights groups.
+Subsequently, President Fox freed two anti-logging activists in November 2001, and a military critic in February 2002.
 President Fox also welcomed a report by the National Human Rights Commission on human rights violations in the 1970s and 1980s, and designated a special prosecutor in early 2002 to prosecute those responsible for the past abuses.
-The State Department's March 2002 human rights report on Mexico, while noting progress, found many continuing violations of human rights.
-On May 31, 2002, a group of 26 peasants were killed in the state of Oaxaca, and arrests were subsequently made.
+On September 27, 2002, two generals already under arrest on drug trafficking charges, and a major were charged with homicide for the killing of 143 people in the 1970s.